What is Depreciation Rate?

 Some of the advantages are given below:

-- D.n Rate helps to minutely calculate the exact depreciation that will be charged on an asset in a year.
-D.n rate of different assets is different.
-So, it helps the accounting software to exactly calculate the yearly depreciation of different assets as different rates are fitted for different assets.
+- This helps to minutely calculate the exact depreciation that will be charged on an asset in a year.
+The depreciation rate of different assets is different.
+So, it helps the accounting software calculate the yearly of different assets as different rates are fitted for different assets.

 - The tax benefit is received on the depreciation charged.
-Depreciation is treated as an expense and it helps to minimize the “Profit before Tax”.
+It is treated as an expense and helps minimize the “Profit before Tax”.
 Higher the d. rate, more benefits regarding tax expense can be drawn.

-- D. rate is easily calculated and accepted by tax authorities.
+- This is easily calculated and accepted by tax authorities.
 Every asset has a different useful life.
-So tax authorities have assigned different d. rates to each asset.
+So tax authorities have assigned different rates to each asset.

 Disadvantages